 Expanded Adoption of Biomaterials

-Mazda has been proactively developing plant-derived biomaterials which have the potential to help reduce environmental impacts by curbing the use of fossil fuels and CO₂ emissions.
+Mazda has been developing plant-derived biomaterials that have the potential to help reduce environmental impacts by curbing the use of fossil fuels and lowering CO₂ emissions.
 In 2006, the Company became the first in the automotive sector to develop high heat-resistant, high-strength bioplastic for vehicle interior parts.
-In 2007, Mazda succeeded in the development of the world’s first*1 biofabric for vehicle seat covers made with completely plant-derived fibers.
-In 2014, bio-based engineering plastic*2 suitable for use in vehicle exterior parts was developed by the Company.
-Mazda is currently expanding its adoption of this material.
+In 2007, Mazda succeeded in the development of the world's first*1 biofabric for vehicle seat covers made with completely plant-derived fibers.
+In 2014, a bio-based engineering plastic*2 suitable for use in vehicle exterior parts was developed by the Company.
+Mazda is currently expanding its adoption of these materials.

 Production and Logistics